-Mila Kunis & Ashton Kutcher - That '70s Show
+Mila Kunis & Ashton Kutcher - 'That '70s Show'

-Kunis and Kutcher are happily married now, but their relationship wasn't always so sunny.
+Mila Kunis and Ashton Kutcher are happily married now, but their relationship wasn't always so sunny.
 When they met on the set of That '70s Show, where they portrayed Jackie and Kelso, the two actors couldn't stand one another.
 For all their scenes, Kunis and Kutcher had to pretend to really like each other when they actually despised one another.

-Stana Katic & Nathan Fillion - Castle
+Stana Katic & Nathan Fillion - 'Castle'

 The stars of Castle were once said to "completely despise each other."
-Rumor had it that Katic, who played Kate Beckett, and Fillion, who played Richard Castle, refused to speak to one another when they were not in front of the camera.
+Rumor has it that Stana Katic, who played Kate Beckett, and Nathan Fillion, who played Richard Castle, refused to speak to one another when they were not in front of the camera.
 But things on the set apparently got so bad that Katic was breaking down in tears because of Fillion's behavior, and producers forced the two actors into actual couples counseling.

-Lauren Graham & Scott Patterson - Gilmore Girls
+Lauren Graham & Scott Patterson - 'Gilmore Girls'

-Stars Hollow's favorite couple, Lorelai (Lauren Graham) and Luke (Scott Patterson), may not have been as star-crossed as viewers had hoped.
+Stars Hollow's favorite couple, Lorelai (Lauren Graham) and Luke (Scott Patterson), may not have been as star-crossed as viewers hoped.
 Though both Graham and Patterson have worked hard to deny any friction between them, rumors persist that the two Gilmore Girls stars weren't exactly the best of friends.
 Or friends at all, really.